KonradWohlfahrt/Glowtie/README.md

 Great, now you have yourself your own Glowtie!
 There is an enclosure which you can print in a 3d-printer.
 If you press the button for 1.5 seconds, the current effect will be saved to the eeprom.
-A short press will activate the random mode (green flash) which circles through the effects.
+A short press will activate(green flash) / deactivate(red flash) the random mode which circles through the effects.
 Make sure to turn off the glowtie when loading!
 Remember to check out Stephen Hawes and Raxathor, as this repository is based on theirs.